 This plan requires seven academic semesters to complete.
-There is more flexibility in the course plan as to when courses to be taken, although a prescribed sequence as listed below.
-EDUC 6300 Graduate Thesis Seminar is taken in the exiting semester or during the last semester of academic coursework.
+There is some flexibility in the course plan as to when courses are taken, although the prescribed sequence as listed below is recommended.
+EDUC 6300 Graduate Seminar is taken in the exiting semester or during the last semester of academic coursework.

-Semester Course Title Credit H ours First Fall EDUC 6015 Educational Assessment and Decision Making in the Content Areas 3 Interim EDUC 6080 Education of Culturally Diverse Students in the Content Areas 3 First Spring EDUC 6065 Reading in the Content Areas 3 First EDUC 6090 Research and Thesis Preparation 3 Summer I EDUC 6066 Issues in Curriculum and Instruction 3 First Summer II EDUC 6035 Social Foundations 3 Second Fall EDUC 6100 Theories of Constructivist Learning 3 Second Spring EDUC 6200 Internship in the Content Areas Second EDUC 6300 Graduate Thesis Seminar 3 Summer I EDUC 6050 Historical Perspectives in Education 3 Total Credit H Iours 30
+Semester Course Title Credit Hours First EDUC 6015 Educational Assessment and Decision 3 Fall Making in the Content Areas Interim EDUC 6080 Education of Culturally Diverse Students in the Content Areas s 3 First Spring EDUC 6065 Reading in the Content Areas 3 First EDUC 6090 Research Preparation 3 Summer I EDUC 6066 Issues in Curriculum and Instruction 3 First Summer II EDUC 6035 Social Foundations 3 Second Fall EDUC 6100 Theories of Constructivist Learning 3 Second Spring EDUC 6200 Internship in the Content Areas 3 Second EDUC 6300 Graduate Seminar 3 Summer I EDUC 6050 Historical Perspectives in Education 3 Total Credit H Iours 30